The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Research Questions

 \section{Research Questions}

-We study the effect of explanations in improving the fairness of decisions made by human-AI teams when bias stems from different kinds of features and when participants are given different kinds of information about the model and its training data.
+We study the effect of explanations and disclosures in improving the fairness perception and fairness of decisions made by human-AI teams.
 In our study, model biases can be direct: stemming from the protected feature (gender), or indirect: stemming from a proxy feature (university) that is correlated with the protected feature.
-Participants may receive disclosures about the level of model bias and the strength of correlation between the proxy and protected feature.
-Our study addresses the following research questions: \begin{description} \item\textbf{RQ1a}: Are explanations beneficial to the fairness of a human-AI team? \item \textbf{RQ2a}: Without explanations, does disclosing only model bias or disclosing model bias and proxy correlation benefit human-AI fairness? \item \textbf{RQ3a}: With explanations, does disclosing only model bias or disclosing model bias and proxy correlation benefit human-AI fairness? \item \textbf{RQ4a}: Does the joint intervention of adding explanations and disclosures benefit human-AI fairness? \item \textbf{RQ1-4b}: Do the answers to RQ1-4a change when models exhibit direct (e.g., gender) vs indirect (e.g., university) bias? \end{description}
+For explanation, we consider an input-influence explanation of how each feature contributed to the AI's prediction.
+For disclosures, participants may be told about the demographic parity (described in \aptLtoX[graphic=no,type=html]{\S\ref{sec:metrics}}{\autoref{sec:metrics}}) of the system (model bias disclosure) and the strength of correlation between the proxy and protected features (proxy correlation disclosure; see \aptLtoX[graphic=no,type=html]{\S\ref{subsec:procedure}}{\autoref{subsec:procedure}}).
+Our study addresses the following research questions: \begin{description} \item{} \textbf{RQ1a}: Are explanations beneficial to the fairness of a human-AI team? \item{} \textbf{RQ2a}: Without explanations, does disclosing only model bias or disclosing model bias and proxy correlation benefit human-AI fairness? \item{} \textbf{RQ3a}: With explanations, does disclosing only model bias or disclosing model bias and proxy correlation benefit human-AI fairness? \item{} \textbf{RQ4a}: Does the joint intervention of adding explanations and disclosures benefit human-AI fairness? \item{} \textbf{RQ1-4b}: Do the answers to RQ1-4a change when models exhibit direct (e.g., gender) vs indirect (e.g., university) bias? \end{description}

 We consider the utility of explanations and disclosures under three lenses: the accuracy of \textbf{human's perception of fairness} and the improvement in \textbf{demographic parity in human-AI decision-making} over AI-only parity, and the \textbf{decision-making quality} (namely, accuracy, false negative rate (FNR), and false positive rate (FPR)) \textbf{of human-AI decisions} compared to the AI alone.